Boikanyo-Mohlamonyane/Boikanyo-Mohlamonyane/README.md

 ---

-✅ Recently built: **Campus Portal** – a student-friendly web platform designed for seamless access to campus tools and info.
+✅ Recently building: **Campus Portal** – a student-friendly web platform designed for seamless access to campus tools and info.
 🧠 Currently learning: **React**, **Firebase**, and diving deeper into **full-stack JavaScript**.
 🌟 Always open to contributing to open-source projects and collaborating with other tech enthusiasts.